 Important Note: The next opportunity to submit a proposal for the Teachers as Learners program will be in early 2019.
+To be notified when updated guidelines have been posted sign up for our mailing list, follow us on Twitter, or check this page again in early 2019.

 The James S McDonnell Foundation (JSMF) announces a new program in 2017 that will fund education research on the science of teaching and expand our understanding of teachers as learners and as agents of change in education.